About Simone Ines

 Being curious about France, I obtained a French diploma and a full grant of the DAAD which allowed me to move to Paris in 2010 to pursue a MasterÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s degree in interdisciplinary communication and information studies.
 My greatest experience in 2011 was to attend summer school at Stanford.
 Back in Europe, I am still freelancing, pursuing my degree, and exploring different options for the time after my degree (and always open for suggestions).

-In my leisure time, I am an amateur illustrator and passionate traveler, as well as an internet and tumblelogging tech geek who loves work out in the gym while reading fantasy or cyberculture books on her Kindle.
+In my leisure time, I am an amateur painter, illustrator, and passionate traveler, as well as an internet and tumblelogging tech geek who loves work out in the gym and reading all kinds of books on her Kindle.

 I wrote my Bachelor's thesis on "Life online - philosophy and reality", my first Master's thesis on "Why study science fiction?
 The use of anticipatory literature as an educational tool", and I am currently writing my big Master's thesis on "Creating cyberculture.
 Autodidacticism and creativity in the emerging cyberculture and the rise of technological utopia."

-Cyberculture, virtual worlds, digital lifestyle, games, social networking, creativity, augmented reality, utopia, media & politics, science & research, think tanks, collaboration, education
+Cyberculture, virtual worlds, digital lifestyle, sociology, art, creativity, augmented reality, utopia, media & politics, science & research, think tanks, collaboration, education

 Singing.
-Being spontaneous, generous, geeky, ambitious, fierce, laid-back, serious.
-Talking nerdy.
+Being generous, nerdy, ambitious, fierce, laid-back, serious.
+Hiking, bodybuilding.

 TEDxParisUniversitÃƒÆ’Ã‚Â©s in October 2010, right after I had moved to Paris.
 Googled TED and found the TED website, got inspired by events like TEDxSiliconValley, and the big TED Conferences.
 Got involved as a volunteer translator, later as Conversation Host.
 Went to TEDxParis in January 2011.
 Watched TEDGlobal 2011 on the webcast and was completely stunned.
 Went to TEDxBrussels 2011 in November 2011, then TEDxConcorde in January 2012 in Paris.
 Will be going to TEDxESCP in Paris in February, will watch the TED 2012 webcast live.
 Attended TEDxParisUniversitÃƒÆ’Ã‚Â©s in April; haven't made it to a TEDx in Germany yet, but I'm keeping my eyes open.
 Would love to volunteer at a TEDx!
 And in 2012, I was happy to help with the translation of TEDGlobal posts into German for the blog of the SÃƒÆ’Ã‚Â¼ddeutsche Zeitung.